aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/memorysetting/_index.md

 ```

 Default option for cells model.

+**Remarks**

 This option is applied for all versions.

 ### equals(Object arg0) {#equals-java.lang.Object-}
 ```